 Insight #5: We Can Focus Only On Things That Are Within Our Consciousness

-Besides giving us the power of deciding what to do, the secondary function of our awareness is to override automatic activities that are not beneficial for us.
+Besides giving us the power to decide what to do, the secondary function of our awareness is to override automatic activities that are not beneficial for us.

 However, this can only happen if we’re aware of what’s happening right now.
 You can’t switch from one task to another if you’re not consciously aware of the two tasks.
 Again, this is something that requires mental effort.
-Also, proactively monitoring yourself and awareness.
+Also, proactively monitoring yourself and being fully aware.

 For example, you cannot say, “I will stop watching television and start reading a book” unless you’re aware that you, your I, is watching television.
 And, unless you already have in mind the activity of reading.

 It might sound stupid at first, but this is an important component of our ability to freely direct our attention and thus our actions.
 We can only do things that are present in our minds.
 Which, as you might already figure out, also means that we can’t do things that we’re not aware of.